sfmqrb/compiler/README.md

 ### Code generator

-Generate intermediate code which is relatively close to assembly language
+Generate intermediate code which is relatively close to assembly language.

 - handle recursive functions